 Cambridge: Cambridge University Press, 1937.
+First Edition.
 Hardcover.
 Very good.
 Cambridge: at the University Press, 1937.
 First edition.
 Altounyan (1890-1962 was a close friend of T.E.
 Lawrence, whom he met before the war when Lawrence was an archaeologist at Carchemish on the Euphrates; he wrote this poetic lament upon learning of Lawrence's death.
 Inscribed by Altounyan on the half-title, with a printed presentation slip from the poet laid in.
 Octavo.
 Original paper-covered boards over a red cloth spine, with a printed paper spine label.
 The spine is a bit faded, with some wear to the corners; otherwise very good.
 O'Brien E113.
 (Inventory #: 64750)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal